SUCHMXN/Discord-Bot/README.md

 2. Fill in your values inside of `.env` not inside of `.env.example`
 3. Deploy commands: `npm run deploy`
 4. Start the bot: `npm run start`

-## Notes
-- Use responsibly.
-- Spamming can lead to bans.

-# Discord Spam Bot README

-## Overview
-This is a simple Discord bot built with Node.js and discord.js that allows you to add messages to a list and send them (spam) to specific users or all members in a server via direct messages (DMs).
-It includes slash commands for ease of use and a logging system to track progress and results in a specified Discord channel.

-**Warning**: Spamming or mass DMing violates Discord's Terms of Service (TOS) and can result in your bot, account, or server being banned.
-This bot is for educational purposes only.
-Use it responsibly in private servers with explicit consent from all participants.
-The developer is not responsible for any misuse.

-## Features
-- Add messages to a spam list (`/addmsg`).
-- Send messages to a specific user (`/sendto`).
-- Send messages to all non-bot members in the server (`/sendall` - admin only).
-- Set a log channel for progress updates, successes, failures, and summaries (`/setlogchannel` - admin only).
-- Logs include start/end of operations, per-user status (for `/sendall`), progress every 10 members, and final summaries.

 ## Setup Instructions